Crude Oil prices are expected to trade higher today: Angel Broking

 Outlook

-Optimism over a possible trade deal between U.S. & China might improve the market sentiments and push the prices higher.
-On the MCX, oil prices are expected to trade higher today; international markets are trading marginally lower by 0.02 percent at $58.0 per barrel.
+We expect oil prices to trade lower today amidst lower volumes on account of Thanks giving holiday in the US.
+Continuous build-up of inventory in the US is a worrisome sign for oil prices in the coming trading sessions.
+On the MCX, oil prices are expected to trade higher today; international markets are trading lower by 0.41 percent to trade at $57.90 per barrel.

 For all commodities report, click here